Ken W. Clawson: The "Canuck letter"

 Clawson is perhaps best known for an incident which occurred as the Watergate scandal was breaking in late 1972.
 According to Bob Woodward and Carl Bernstein in their 1974 best-selling book All the President's Men, Clawson bragged about having written the Canuck letter to a friend, Marilyn Berger, who happened to be a Washington Post reporter, whom he had known from his days with the newspaper.
 Berger passed the information along to Woodward and Bernstein, who were engaged in writing a series of articles in the Post exposing "ratfucking" (dirty tricks) by the Committee to Re-Elect the President (CRP).
 The Canuck letter was a ploy used to try to disrupt the presidential campaign of Edmund Muskie, who was viewed by many senior Republicans as Nixon's most dangerous potential opponent for the 1972 presidential race.
-It was published by the Manchester Union Leader, whose publisher, William Loeb III, was a Nixon supporter.
-The ploy was successful, and damaged frontrunner Muskie's momentum; he eventually lost the Democratic Party's nomination to George McGovern, who was trounced by Nixon in the November 1972 presidential election.
+It was published by the Manchester Union Leader, whose publisher, William Loeb III, was a leading Nixon supporter.
+The ploy was successful and damaged frontrunner Muskie's momentum, causing him to drop out of the race.
+George McGovern won the Democratic party nomination but was eventually trounced by Nixon in the 1972 election cycle.

 Supposedly, when confronted with the information, Clawson tried unsuccessfully to deny it, despite having bragged to Berger about it in the first place.
 He replied that he did not want Berger revealed as the source, nor did he want made public the circumstances of their conversation, saying it would disrupt his marriage.
 Clawson had called Berger and was invited to visit her apartment for a drink.
 He pleaded, unsuccessfully: "I have a wife and a family and a dog and a cat."
 While the authenticity of this part of the story may be open to some speculation, and was not reported by The Washington Post in its original October 1972 story, it was featured in the 1974 book All the President's Men as well as the 1976 film adaptation of the book.